faisalazam/Problems/SYSTEM_DESIGN.md

 * Stock market ticker
 * Live experiences
-* Multi-player games
+* Multiplayer games
 * Chat

 No. of Websocket connections: https://josephmate.github.io/2022-04-14-max-connections/

-#### Server Side Events
+#### Server Sent Events

 SSE is a server-push technology enabling a client to receive automatic updates from a server.
 Using SSE, the clients make a persistent long-term connection with the server.
 Then, the server uses this connection to send the data to the client.
 It is important to note that the client can’t send the data to the server using the SSE.

-Hence unlike WebSockets, Server-Sent Events are a one-way communication channel where events flow from server to client only.
+Hence, unlike WebSockets, Server-Sent Events are a one-way communication channel where events flow from server to client only.

 ##### Advantages